The Impact of Data Distribution on Q-learning with Function Approximation: Abstract

 \section{Abstract}

-In this work, we study the interplay between the data distribution and $Q$-learning-based algorithms with function approximation.
-We provide a unified theoretical and empirical analysis as to why different properties of the data distribution can contribute to regulate sources of algorithmic instability.
-First, we study theoretical bounds on the performance of approximate dynamic programming algorithms.
-Second, we provide a novel four-state MDP that highlights the impact of the data distribution in the performance of a $Q$-learning algorithm with function approximation, both in online and offline settings.
-Finally, we experimentally assess the impact of the data distribution properties in the performance of offline $Q$-learning-based algorithms.
-Our results emphasize the key role played by data distribution properties while regulating algorithmic stability.
-We provide a systematic and comprehensive study of the topic by connecting different lines of research, as well as validating and extending previous results, both theoretically and empirically.
+{We study the interplay between the data distribution and $Q$-learning-based algorithms with function approximation.
+We provide a unified theoretical and empirical analysis as to how different properties of the data distribution influence the performance of $Q$-learning-based algorithms.
+We connect different lines of research, as well as validate and extend previous results.
+We start by reviewing theoretical bounds on the performance of approximate dynamic programming algorithms.
+We then introduce a novel four-state MDP specifically tailored to highlight the impact of the data distribution in the performance of $Q$-learning-based algorithms with function approximation, both online and offline.
+Finally, we experimentally assess the impact of the data distribution properties on the performance of two offline $Q$-learning-based algorithms under different environments.
+According to our results: (i) high entropy data distributions are well-suited for learning in an offline manner; and (ii) a certain degree of data diversity (data coverage) and data quality (closeness to optimal policy) are jointly desirable for offline learning.}